Rocky Boy (Chippewa leader): 1892 McCumber Agreement

-Illegal Land Sale of Thief River Falls, MN
+Illegal land sale of Thief River Falls, Minnesota

-In 1900 to 1904, the U.S. government sold up to 100,000 acres of land right out from under the Rocky Boy Band, an example of extreme malfeasance, that had been set aside for the former Monsomos Band, now Chief Rocky Boy's band.
+In 1900 to 1904, the U.S. government sold up to 100,000 acres of land out from under the Rocky Boy Band, an example of extreme malfeasance, that had been set aside for the former Monsomos Band, now Chief Rocky Boy's band.
 The allotting agent, James McLaughlin held a formal land sale of this land in Thief River Falls, Minnesota.
 Rocky Boy's people never received the sale of this land; the million dollars from this land sale was distributed as a per capita to the Red Lake Nation.

 Rocky Boy lived primarily in southwestern and western Montana.
-He was fond of the Great Falls, Montana region.
+He was fond of the Great Falls, Montana, region.
 Rocky Boy led a band of about 130 men, women and children.
-Other Chippewa had settled on reservations of other tribes through no fault of their own.
-He worked to keep the Chippewa tribal identity alive in Montana, at a time when more whites were settling the land, and expected the Indians to disappear.
+Other Ojibwe had settled on reservations of other tribes through no fault of their own.
+He worked to keep the Ojibwe tribal identity alive in Montana, at a time when more whites were settling the land, and expected the Indians to disappear.

 Many of Chief Rocky Boy's people failed to understand the implications of their true sovereign attributes and endured many decades with lack of access to an education.
-Ironically, this is the very reason Chief Rocky Boy petitioned for a homeland after the illegal sale of his 100,000 acres in Thief River, MN.
+Ironically, this is the very reason Chief Rocky Boy petitioned for a homeland after the illegal sale of his 100,000 acres in Thief River, Minnesota.
 In 1902, in a letter to President Theodore Roosevelt, he petitioned for a reservation and a chance to educate his people.

 Sub-chiefs

-Rocky Boy was the principal leader of the Montana Chippewa people.
+Rocky Boy was the principal leader of the Montana Ojibwe people.
 Other leaders who followed or worked with Rocky Boy were located around Montana.
-Some lived on other Montana reservations and tried to get the Ojibwa of those Montana reservations tribal recognition within these locations.
+Some lived on other Montana reservations and tried to get the Ojibwe of those Montana reservations tribal recognition within these locations.